 • Self harm

-• Addiction to digital media
+• Addiction to digital media and online pornography

 • Problems related to gender identity (transgender) and sexual desire